meshcloud/collie-hub/kit/azure/buildingblocks/spoke-vnet-configuration/README.md

 This module, will creates a new  **Service Principal** and a **Storage Account's Container** which then will be leveraged for generating Terraform's Backend and Provider values.

 ## How to use
+- You need to provide the following inputs for the variables:
+  - hub virtual network name
+  - hub resource group name
+  - hub route table name
+  Please provide the correct values inside the "terragrunt.hcl" file related to this module
 - Take the "generated-backend.tf" and "generated-provider.tf" inside of "outputs" folder and drop them as encrypted inputs in your buildingblock definition.
 <!-- BEGIN_TF_DOCS -->
 ## Requirements